ashish-nitt/SuryaInterview/README.md

 The purpose of this problem is for the interviewer to get a quick sense of how you write code.
 This problem should not take you more than a couple of hours to solve.

+Although this is a toy problem, please make sure your solution is of production quality.
+You should be comfortable checking your solution into your code base.
+Use proper names, check for errors, etc.

 Constraints
 ===========